Does it look like there is no end to your challenges in CRM implementation?

 Sales teams can highlight success stories from competitors, showing how it can boost the bottom line.

-Marketers may point to the benefits of brand awareness and image enhancement, as well as the potential to leverage data for greater results.
+Marketers may point to the benefits of brand awareness and image enhancement, as well as the potential to leverage customer data for greater results.

-Customer support teams can explain that a powerful CRM system will allow them to build stronger relationships with customers, and reduce the time spent dealing with complaints or service issues.
+Customer support teams can explain that a powerful CRM system will allow them to build stronger relationships with customers, and reduce the time spent dealing with complaints or customer service issues.

 When senior managers have a clear understanding of what the company can gain in terms of revenue, bottom line, and productivity, they are more likely to give the green light.